duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/chain-utility-functions.md

 Dune SQL offers a series of functions designed to ease some common tasks when working with blockchain data.

 These functions are helpful to generate links to the explorer of a chain, to specific addresses, or to specific transactions.
-Most of the time you'll want to use ``get_href()`` to generate a clickable link to a specific address or transaction.
+Most of the time you'll want to use ``get_href()`` in combination with one of the other functions to generate a clickable link to a specific address or transaction.

-e.g.
 ```sql
 Select
     get_href(get_chain_explorer_address('ethereum', to), cast(to as varchar))